FidelisSecurityClouddevil/Role_enum/README.md

 For full functionality, the script will require a user with the following AWS permissions:
   - iam:Get*
   - iam:List*

+ The script uses AWS SDK for python, Boto3.
 # Usage
 - The script supports python3
 - Installing:  ``` pip install -r requierments.txt  ```